programmfabrik/easydb-documentation/content/technical/database/manual_pool_moving.en.md

 docker exec -t -i easydb-pgsql psql -U postgres easydb5
 ```

-To get the ID of the pool to move and the ID of the target parent, the following SQL statement gives an overview of IDs.
-The string `de-DE` chooses the localized name and should be adapted if the database uses another primary language:
+To get the ID of the moving pool and the ID of the target parent, the following SQL statement gives an overview of IDs.
+The column `name:de-DE` chooses the localized name and should be changed to another column if the pool names in your easydb are stored in another language.
+These names are only helping you to find the correct IDs.
+The names are not used for the change itself.

 ```sql
 WITH RECURSIVE _pools AS (